grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

 Then calling JavaScript 'eval' function on this string compiles it in the browser.
 The dynamically created asm.js module and additional pure JavaScript methods can then be used.

 This internal code in then wrapped with additional JavaScript code.
-A DSP “factory” will be created from the DSP source code with the following code (if using the 'libfaust.js' library):
+A DSP “factory” will be created from the DSP source code with the following 'synchronous' code (if using the 'libfaust.js' library):

     var factory = faust.createDSPFactory(code, arguments);

-or possibly (if using the 'libfaustworker.js' library):
+or possibly (if using the 'libfaustworker.js' library in the 'asynchronous' model):

     faust.createDSPFactory(code, arguments, callback);

-where 'code' is the DSP source as a string, and 'arguments' is an array of parameters to be given to the Faust compiler (like '-vec', '-vs 512'...), and 'callback' is a function taking the created 'factory' as argment.
+where 'code' is the DSP source as a string, and 'arguments' is an array of parameters to be given to the Faust compiler (like '-vec', '-vs 512'...), and 'callback' is a function taking the created 'factory' as argument.

 When no more used, you'll have to explicitly use the following code the deallocate the factory: